On the estimation of population size from a post-stratified two sample capture-recapture data under dependence: Proposed Model

-where $X_{1}$ and $X_{2}$ are independently distributed Bernoulli random variables with parameters $p_{1}$ and $p_{2}$, respectively.
-We write $p_{yz}=Prob(Y=y,Z=z)$, for $y,z=\{0,1\}$.
-Thus, based on the parameters involved in the above model (\ref{prob-model}), we have the following cell probabilities in the DRS (\textit{See} Table \ref{tab:1}):
+where $X_{1h}^{*}$s and $X_{2h}^{*}$s are independently and identically distributed Bernoulli random variables with parameters $p_{1}$ and $p_{2}$, respectively.
+Note that $p_{l}$ refers to the capture probability of a causally independent individual in the \textit{l}-th list.
+We call this model, given in equation (\ref{prob-model}), as Bivariate Bernoulli model in DRS (BBM-DRS).
+Now, we denote $Prob(Y=y,Z=z)$ by $p_{yz}$, for $y,z=\{0,1\}$.
+Thus, based on the parameters involved in the above model, presented in equation (\ref{prob-model}), the cell probabilities associated with DRS (\textit{See} Table \ref{tab:1}) are given by: